hundeo:

 It is not absolutely necessary to resort to products that are provided with these additional active ingredients.
 Healing clay in its original form is quite an inexpensive product.

 Stored in a dry place, it has a long shelf life.
-Healing clay is available over-the-counter and is considered a dietary supplement or cosmetic product.
+Healing clay is freely available and is considered a dietary supplement or cosmetic product.

 It is important to pay attention to origin and quality, so that an optimal effect is achieved and no harmful substances enter the organism.